 What does it means when my computer beeps 6 times, the monitor is black all the time, nothing hapens at all.
 I checked the diagnostic lights on the back of the computer and the colors are: A-green, B-yellow, C-green, D-yellow.
 I found in the manual that it means that the memory modulses are detected, but a memory configuration or compatibility error exists.
 I have never changed the memory.
 Does the 6 beeps mean the same as the lights?
 Thankful for some help.
 I think I have to buy new RAM but I am not quite sure that this is the problem.
 Please, help me.
 Where at Dell webpage can I find the explanation of the motherboard beeps?
 I couldn't find anything.

-HERE is the advanced troubleshooting section for the 8400.
+HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> is the advanced troubleshooting section for the 8400.
 It has the beep codes and the diagnostic lights

 First thing to do is "reseat" the memory modules - Reseat, with the PC powered off first ground yourself to a metal part of the PC before touching the memory modules and then only handle them by the edges as they are static sensitive.
 Remove each memory module then reinstall and make sure it's fully and correctly seated.
 Try the PC and if there are still problems, try one memory module at a time in case one of them is defective.